urbanAIthi/GLOSA_RL/README.md

 ```

 This work uses a cutout of the SUMO simulation network provided in: https://github.com/TUM-VT/sumo_ingolstadt.git <br>
-The RL-based GLOSA approach incorporates RL-algorithms from Stable Baselines.
+The RL-based GLOSA approach incorporates RL-algorithms from Stable Baselines3: https://github.com/DLR-RM/stable-baselines3 <br>

 ## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.